mindallcrm/form-integration/README.md

             // Default: 'https://crm.mindall.co/api/api/lead/create/byExternalForm'
             url: 'https://example.com/send-the-request-here',

-            // Set Form ID to update only certain form, but not all of them.
+            // Set Form ID to watch only certain form, but not all of them.
             // Default: all forms on the page
             formId: 'wpforms-form-233',